Dementia Friendly Newcastle

 Understanding Dementia Sessions

-To help you understand how dementia may impact on a persons life, how you can make a difference, take part in a learning session.
+To help you understand how dementia may impact on a persons life, what services you may be involved with and how you can make a difference, you may want to take part in an information or training sessions:

-Dementia Friends Information Sessions give you a better understanding of the types of dementia and how it effects people and their carers.
+Dementia Friends Information Sessions give you a better understanding of the types of dementia, how it affects people and their carers as well as dementia friendly actions you can take.

 FutureLearn run some free online courses created by Universities where you can learn more about: